nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="delete-budget"></a> `-b` - Delete a budget

+> 😃 I can help you delete a budget of a specific month!

-> Deletes the budget of a specific month
+Deletes the budget of a specific month

 Format: `delete -b m/MONTH`